-131. USE OF RATIO STUDY OR OTHER METHOD TO TEST FOR EQUALIZATION IN COUNTIES (RULE 131).
+USE OF RATIO STUDY OR OTHER METHOD TO TEST FOR EQUALIZATION IN COUNTIES.
 Section 63-109, Idaho Code

 - O1.
 Equalization Ratio Study Primary Categories Other than Agricultural Land.
-Each year the State Tax Commission will conduct a ratio study to assist in the equalization of assessments of property within and among the primary categories, other than agricultural land, established in Rule 130 of these rules.
-The ratio study will be conducted in accordance with the "Standard on Ratio Studies" and the "Standard on Verification and Adjustment of Sales" both referenced in Rule 006 of these rules.
+Each year the Tax Commission will conduct a ratio study to assist in the equalization of assessments of property within and among the primary categories, other than agricultural land, established in Rule 130 of these rules.
+The ratio study is conducted in accordance with the "Standard on Ratio Studies" and the "Standard on Verification and Adjustment of Sales" both referenced in Rule 003 of these rules.

+(7-1-24) - a.
 The annual ratio study will test assessments as of January 1 of each year.
-Except when sales or appraisals must be added or deleted to improve representativeness, sales used will be those occurring within each county between October 1 of the year preceding the year for which assessments are to be tested and September 30 of the year for which assessments are to be tested.
-Each sale price is to be adjusted for time and compared to market value for assessment purposes for the year for which assessments are to be tested, to compute ratios to be analyzed.
-The Tax Commission may use sales from extended time periods and may add appraisals when data is lacking.
+Assessments are tested using sales occurring between October 1 of the year preceding the year for which assessments are to be tested and September 30 of the year for which assessments are tested.
+Alternate time frames may be used when sales must be added to improve representativeness, or when an alternate study, as described in Subsection 09 of this rule, is to be used.
+Each sale price is adjusted for time and compared to market value for assessment purposes for the year for which assessments are to be tested.
+To improve representativeness, the Tax Commission may use sales from extended time periods, may add or delete sales, and may add appraisals when data is lacking.
 Equalization ratio studies must consist of at least five (5) sales and/or appraisals.
-The Tax Commission may delete sales when necessary to improve representativeness.
-Sales should be considered as potentially valid if a financial institution is the seller, provided that:
+Sales should be considered as potentially valid if a financial institution is the seller, provided that criteria found in the Standard on Verification and Adjustment of Sales are met. - b.
+The study will be completed annually in March and notice provided to county official in accordance with Section 63-109, Idaho Code.

-(3-20-20) - a.
-Such sales comprise more than twenty percent (20%) of the sales in any primary category or other category tested for equalization; (4-4-13) - b.
-Such sales are validated to account for changes in property characteristics; and (4-4-13) - c.
-Any properties that have been vandalized are excluded.
-(4-4-13) - d.
-The study will be completed in February following the end of the period studied.
-Timing and notification of county officials is described in the "Timing and Notification Table" as provided in Subsection 131.03 of this rule.
 For non-agricultural categories, the appropriate ratio study statistical measure of level is the median.
 For agricultural land categories, level of assessment is to be determined as described in Paragraph 131.02.b. of this rule.
-(3-20-20) - 02.
+(7-1-24) - O2.
 Equalization Study Agricultural Land.
 Each year the Tax Commission will conduct a study to assist in the equalization of assessments of agricultural land.
-Any such study will analyze agricultural land values throughout each significant secondary agricultural land category using valuation methods found in Section 63-602K, Idaho Code and Rule 617 of these rules.
-(3-20-20)
+Any such study will analyze agricultural land values throughout each significant secondary agricultural land category using valuation methods found in Section 63-602K, Idaho Code, and Rule 617 of these rules.
+A secondary agricultural land category having at least ten percent (10%) of the acreage and at least five percent (5%) of the value of the primary agricultural land category is considered significant.